- Executive Director

 Arts and cultural practice in the region

 There are a number of active visual arts groups in the region including The Leeton Art Society and the Narrandera Arts and Creative Network.
 These groups exhibit members’ works regularly.
-In some centres local artists have maintained small galleries as a shopfront to private residences; however economic pressures have forced many of these artists out.
+In some centres local artists maintain small galleries.

 Visual artists are often inspired by the geography of the region, in particular the unique twisting riverfront and red gum forests – Anne Rayment and Vita Vitelli from Leeton are two artists working in the traditional mode of landscape painting.
-There are a number of highprofile Aboriginal artists in the area – such as Michael Lyons, William Ingram, David Williams, and Veronica Collins – and they also work within a heritage that has lived on the river for many thousands of years.
-There is scope for a greater emphasis and promotion of Aboriginal artists in the region.
-Many of the region’s Aboriginal artists are seeking to partner with other organisations such as a Regional Arts Board to help develop their professional practice.
+There are also a number of high-profile Aboriginal artists in the area – such as Michael Lyons, William Ingram, Ros Lockhart, and Veronica Collins – and they also work within a heritage that has lived on the river for many thousands of years.
+There is scope for a greater emphasis and promotion of Aboriginal artists in the region, which is a key priority for Western Riverina Arts.
+Many of the region’s Aboriginal artists are seeking to partner with other organisations such as a Regional Arts Organisation to help develop their professional practice.

-Art prizes are a regular feature in the region, including those with substantial prize money (such as the recently established Penny Paniz Memorial Prize, as well as the Casella Prize), and generate much interest.
+Art prizes are a regular feature in the region, including those with substantial prize money (such as Penny Paniz Memorial Prize and the TASTE Art Prize), and generate much interest.

-Professional gallery exhibition space is limited but the recent establishment of the community art space at The Roxy Theatre has enabled many artists to independently mount solo exhibitions.
-Western Riverina Arts has also built a pop-up gallery hanging system that allows empty buildings to be converted into gallery space.
+Professional gallery exhibition space is limited but the community art space at The Multi-Purpose Centre in Leeton and the newly opened Arts and Community Centre in Narrandera has enabled many artists to independently mount solo exhibitions.
 Artists in all centres are still keen to develop shared studio/workspaces.

-Western Riverina is lucky to possess functioning old theatres, and has the capacity to host medium-sized productions in all three LGAs.
-The Griffith Regional and Performing Arts group regularly produces community-based shows in Griffith and Leeton Amateur Dramatics will sometimes put together a show.
-There have been touring shows in the past (such as Critical Stages in 2012 and Monkey Baa Theatre in 2013) however improving audience numbers remains a challenge.
-There is scope for touring productions to each of the three LGA theatres, particularly contemporary dance and theatre productions.
+Western Riverina is lucky to possess functioning old theatres, and has the capacity to host medium-sized productions.
+The Griffith Regional and Performing Arts group regularly produces community-based shows in Griffith.
+There have been touring shows in the past (such as Critical Stages and Monkey Baa Theatre) however improving audience numbers remains a challenge.
+There is scope for touring productions to each of the theatres, particularly contemporary dance and theatre productions.

-Although there are some small music organisations (such as the Leeton Town Band) there are limited performance or development opportunities for independent or experimental musicians – the CAD Factory (see below) have staged Remote Spaces shows in the past (music performances in old or abandoned venues) but the music scene is for the most part dominated by cover bands playing pub gigs.
-In 2014 ‘Bidgee Binge’ (a local drug and alcohol awareness campaign group) will stage one of Leeton’s first largescale music festivals, ‘Bidgee Beats’.
+Although there are some small music organisations (such as the Leeton Town Band) there are limited performance or development opportunities for independent or experimental musicians – the CAD Factory have staged Remote Spaces shows in the past (music performances in old or abandoned venues) but the music scene is for the most part dominated by cover bands playing pub gigs.

 There are a number of independently run dance studios in the region, mainly with a focus on traditional ballet and tap lessons for young girls.